goromlagche/goromlagche.github.io/index.md

 ### DESCRIPTION

-I have been working with web technologies for close to 8 years.
 As a consultant, I have worked with small to medium startups, across multiple domains, working on web applications, building MVPs, optimizing, and fixing existing codebase.

 I believe in writing clean, readable, simple code and refactoring for performance as and when necessary.